-Southwick is off the B2177 just north of Portchester.
+Southwick is off the B2177 just north of Portchester and close to the boundary of the City of Portsmouth, in the county of Hampshire.
 The D-Day Memorial Hall is located off Priory Road, behind the Golden Lion pub.
-It is a two minute walk from the church of St James’ Without The Priory Gate and a 10 minute drive from Portchester Castle.
+It is a two minute walk from the church of St James’ Without The Priory Gate, close to St Nicolas Church, South Boarhunt and a 10 minute drive from St Mary’s Church, Portchester Castle.

 The village is served by excellent major road links nearby, the A3 direct to central London and the M27 South coast motorway (Junction 11 or 12).

 Nearest railway stations are Portchester (1.75 miles) and Cosham (5.75 miles).
 Havant is on the main Portsmouth/London Waterloo or London Victoria line.
 Portchester is on the Southampton/Winchester line.

 The D-Day Memorial Hall (1) was built in 1995 thanks to the efforts of the Southwick community the previous year, the 50th Anniversary of D-Day.

 Southwick Brewhouse (2) is a Scheduled Ancient Monument, being a unique example of a Victorian steam brewery and complete with all the brewing equipment.
 Now a Real Ale Shop and brewery museum, it was built to supply the adjacent Golden Lion public house, (3) one of two Inns in Southwick.
 The Gold Room in the Golden Lion (so called because of the colour of the furniture) was frequented by both Eisenhower and Montgomery during their time at Southwick House.